A Hawaiian getaway is as enchanting as it gets, with the stunning landscapes, a laidback pace, and a multi-cultural mix.

 The question then becomes not whether you should book a flight to Hawaii but the best Hawaiian island to visit.
 Our advice is to let your tastebuds lead the way, and here is our guide to the best Hawaiian island for your food personality.

-Before we dive in, we should say that if you're wondering what food Hawaii is known for, you should check out this article.
-Then, once you've got that covered, read on for which island to visit when you next travel to Hawaii:
+Before we dive in, we should say that if you’re wondering what food Hawaii is known for, you should check out this article.
+Then, once you’ve got that covered, read on for which island to visit in Hawaii when you next travel to the Aloha State.

 For Modern Fusion Food: Oahu Island